daviddao/awesome-data-valuation/README.md

 <details>
   <summary>Summary</summary>
-Koh & Liang (2017) introduce the use of influence functions, a technique borrowed from robust statistics, to identify training points most responsible for a model's given prediction.
+Koh & Liang (2017) introduce the use of influence functions, a technique borrowed from robust statistics, to identify training points most responsible for a model's given prediction without needing to retrain.
 They further develop a simple and efficient implementation of influence functions that scales to large ML settings.
 </details>

 <details>